pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 # Import Data

-This document describes how to import data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview).
+This document describes how to import data into a TiDB cluster on Kubernetes using [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview).

 TiDB Lightning contains two components: tidb-lightning and tikv-importer.
 In Kubernetes, the tikv-importer is inside the separate Helm chart of the TiDB cluster.
 And tikv-importer is deployed as a `StatefulSet` with `replicas=1` while tidb-lightning is in a separate Helm chart and deployed as a `Job`.